Dr Dzavid Haveric

 Auburn

-In Melbourne he worked as a Reporter at the Special Broadcasting Service (SBS) Radio Program for the Bosnian Community and as a Journalist for Bosnian community newspapers.
-Dr Haveric worked as a Project Officer and Program Assistant at the Parliament of the World’s Religions within the Victorian Multicultural Commission.
-He was a Research Assistant and Project Worker at the Institute for Community, Ethnicity and Policy Alternatives, Victoria University.
-He is a Research Associate at the Victoria Museum contributing to the Museum’s collections, including Muslims in Australia: Image and Story Collection.
-He is also a member of Charles Sturt University’s Public and Contextual Theology Research Centre.
+Dr Haveric is an Honorary Associate at the Victoria Museum, working on the Museum’s collections, including ‘Muslims in Australia’ and ‘Muslims in the Australian Military’.
+He worked as a Reporter for the Special Broadcasting Service (SBS) Radio Program for the Bosnian Community and as a Journalist for Bosnian community newspapers.
+He has held roles as Project Officer and Program Assistant at the Parliament of the World’s Religions within the Victorian Multicultural Commission, and as Research Assistant and Project Worker at Victoria University.

 Awards

 • 2023 Australian Muslim Professional of the year.
-16th Annual AMAA (Australian Muslim Achievements Awards).
+16th Annual AMAA (Australian Muslim Achievements Awards)

-• 2007, 2010 and 2011, Certificate of Appreciation in Honour and Recognition of Outstanding Support and Contributions to the Bosniak Community in Australia, Australian Bosniak Association;
+• 2007, 2010 and 2011, Certificate of Appreciation in Honour and Recognition of Outstanding Support and Contributions to the Bosniak Community in Australia, Australian Bosniak Association

-• 2006, Australian Postgraduate Award, Victoria University, Institute for Community, Ethnicity and Policy Alternatives (ICEPA).
+• 2006, Australian Postgraduate Award, Victoria University, Institute for Community, Ethnicity and Policy Alternatives (ICEPA)

-• 2001, Certificate of Appreciation in Recognition of Voluntary Service to the Community (International Year of Volunteers 2001) The Hon Steve Bracks MP, Premier of Victoria.
+• 2001, Certificate of Appreciation in Recognition of Voluntary Service to the Community (International Year of Volunteers 2001) The Hon Steve Bracks MP, Premier of Victoria